 While Phoenix serves as the hub for the Valley of the Sun metropolitan area, it’s worth your while to venture out to the surrounding communities.
 Mesa is a place to get away from it all and experience true desert solitude, with the creature comforts of a friendly town.
 The San Tan Mountain Regional Park offers a variety of trails that you can walk, peddle or ride (even horses are welcome here).

 Apache Junction’s Past

 About 35 miles east of Phoenix, Apache Junction takes a step back in time.
 Visitors have fun walking the dusty streets of the Goldfield Ghost Town and bellying up to the saloon bar.
 Watch out for gunfights, as re-enactors playing feisty cowboys duel in the streets.
-Folks interested in extreme sports can zoom on the Superstition Zip Line, which transports riders high above the desert floor.
+Folks interested in extreme sports can zoom on the Superstition Zip Line, which whisks riders high above the desert floor.

 For More Information

-Greater Phoenix Convention and
+Greater Phoenix Convention and Visitors Bureau

 Arizona Office of Tourism